Ten Tips to Optimize Skype Call Quality

 Update your camera.
 If you’re using a computer that’s more than 5 years old, replace it… or get a small USB camera with in-built microphone.
 This may remove some of the processing load from your computer, and provide higher resolution and possibly faster frame rates.
 If you’re using a very old tablet or mobile phone, consider updating it to improve Skype call quality.

 Use landscape mode.
 If you and your contact are both using mobile phones or tablets / iPads, you can stay in portrait mode.
 Portrait mode is when your device is in the vertical orientation, so that its height is greater than its width.
 For one-on-one video calling, you generally want to see each other’s head and shoulders, so portrait mode is best.
-If one of you is using a computer, then — given that almost all computer monitors are wider than they are tall — it’s best if the other party rotates her mobile phone or tablet into landscape mode.
+However if one of you is using a computer or a video phone, then — given that almost all computer monitors are wider than they are tall — it’s best if the other party rotates her mobile phone or tablet into landscape mode.
 This will ensure that you both fill each other’s screens with video, with minimal clipping (chopped off scalps or ears).
+Be sure to enable Auto Rotation.

 Update Skype.
 Make sure that you are using the very latest Skype app.
 On some devices, you may be able to update within the app itself.
 Otherwise, visit the app store for each of your devices: Google Play Store for Android, Apple App Store for iPhones and iPads, and Microsoft Store for Windows.
 Search for “Skype”, and either update or download the latest version of the Skype app.
 Alternatively, visit skype.com.